abhijayrajvansh/crypto-trading-bot/README.md

 | Profit So Far: 0
 ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,

-- Currently this bot idea is disposed as the exchange is not much handy in desktop version!
+- Currently this bot idea is archived because scrapping of data using selenium does not fit.
+- Preferred using API and scrapping without some GUI driver like selenium.